HEALTH · BLOOD PRESSURE

 Frequently asked questions

 Under the 2017 AHA/ACC guidelines, yes.
 A reading of 130/80 or above is now classified as Stage 1 Hypertension.
 This was a significant change from the previous threshold of 140/90, which had been in use for decades.
 The revision was driven by evidence from the SPRINT trial showing that cardiovascular damage begins at lower pressures than previously thought.
-However, many international bodies, including some European guidelines, still use the older 140/90 threshold.
+However, many international bodies, including the UK's NICE guidelines and some European guidelines, still use the older 140/90 threshold.
 Your doctor will use their country's current guidelines when interpreting your reading clinically.
+Blood pressure classification data and population prevalence by age are compiled on the health statistics page.

 Validated home monitors (look for the British Hypertension Society validated device list or the American Medical Association's validated device page) produce readings comparable to clinic measurements when used correctly.
 Upper arm devices are more reliable than wrist devices.
 The key errors are measuring immediately after activity, caffeine, or stress; using an incorrectly sized cuff; not sitting quietly for five minutes before measuring; and not supporting the arm at heart level.
 White-coat hypertension affects a significant minority, so home readings over multiple days may actually give a more accurate picture of your typical blood pressure than a single clinic reading.

 If your reading is consistently at Stage 1 (130/80 or above) or Stage 2 (140/90 or above) on multiple occasions, it is worth discussing with a doctor.
 This does not need to be urgent in most cases: a routine appointment is appropriate.
-Seek urgent medical attention if your systolic is above 180 or diastolic above 120, or if you have any symptoms such as severe headache, chest pain, shortness of breath, or visual disturbances alongside an elevated reading.
+A systolic above 180 or diastolic above 120 is classified as a hypertensive crisis.
+Seek urgent medical attention immediately in this case, particularly if accompanied by symptoms of organ damage such as severe headache, chest pain, shortness of breath, blurred vision, or confusion, which indicate a hypertensive emergency requiring immediate intervention.
 This calculator provides population context, not medical advice.
 Consult a healthcare professional for personal health assessment.

 The most evidence-supported lifestyle interventions for lowering blood pressure are: aerobic exercise (150 minutes per week of moderate intensity reduces systolic blood pressure by approximately 5 to 8 mmHg), dietary sodium reduction (cutting from 3,500mg to 1,500mg per day reduces systolic by 5 to 6 mmHg on average), following the DASH diet, weight loss (each kg of weight lost is associated with approximately 1 mmHg systolic reduction), limiting alcohol (more than 14 units per week significantly elevates blood pressure), and stopping smoking.
-These interventions can individually produce modest reductions and together can be substantial, sometimes sufficient to avoid medication in Stage 1 hypertension.
+These interventions can individually produce modest reductions and together can be substantial, sometimes sufficient to avoid medication in Stage 1 hypertension; the alcohol consumption calculator shows how your drinking compares to population norms.

 DASH (Dietary Approaches to Stop Hypertension) is a dietary pattern developed by the US National Heart, Lung, and Blood Institute specifically to reduce blood pressure without medication.
 It emphasises fruits, vegetables, whole grains, low-fat dairy, lean protein, and nuts, while limiting saturated fat, red meat, sweets, and sodium.
 Clinical trial data shows DASH reduces systolic blood pressure by an average of 8 to 14 mmHg in hypertensive individuals, with effects comparable to a single antihypertensive medication.
 The DASH-Sodium trial showed additional reductions from combining DASH with sodium restriction.